msclaudine/triangle-tracker/README.md

 Triangle tracking

 1. define invalid input
-  eg:side that has lenght equals zero (A=0 or B=0 0r c=0 or both sides equal zero).
+  eg:sides that have lenght less than or equals to zero (A<=0 or B<=0 0r c<=0 or both sides equal to zero or negative values). if this conditioin is not true

-2. check if triangle is equilateral by cheking if all its sides are equal eg:12,12,12.
+2. check if triangle is equilateral by cheking if all its sides are equal

+      eg:12,12,12.

+    if this condition also is also not true

-3. checking if triangle is isosceles by checking if it has two sides which are equal eg:25,25,9.
+3. it checks if triangle is isosceles by checking if it has any two sides which are equal eg:25,25,9. also when it found this condition not satisified

-4.
+4. it checks if inputed sides form a scalene triangle by checking